How To Create Heightmaps for Unreal Engine using Blender and Gimp

 All done!
 Congratulations!~

-Get 50 .PNG Terrain Heightmaps for Unreal Engine + Tutorial
+Get 50 Free Terrain Heightmaps for Unreal Engine + Tutorial

-50 .PNG Terrain Heightmaps for Unreal Engine + Tutorial
+50 Free Terrain Heightmaps for Unreal Engine + Tutorial

 Status | Released |